sameekshashetty24/Brain_Stroke_Prediction_using_Machine_Learning/README.md

   - `no_stroke.html`: The page displayed if the model predicts no stroke risk.
 - `static/`: Directory containing static files such as images and CSS.
   - `2.jpg`: Favicon for the web application.
+  - `background.png`: background image for the web application.
   - `style.css`: CSS stylesheet for styling the web pages.

 ## Setup Instructions